linuxlewis/django-diffs/README.rst

     :target: https://travis-ci.org/linuxlewis/django-diffs

-Django diffs allows models to be registered to track it's changes (or diffs) over time.
+Django diffs allows models to be registered to cache it's changes (or diffs) over a fixed time period.

-It adds a manager to registered model to easily access it's changes
+The diffs are stored in redis using a SortedSet and accessed via a manager-like object on the registered django model class.

 It's compatible with Python 2/3 and Django 1.8 and above.
-It requires a postgresql database.
+It requires an available redis server.

 Table of Contents
 -----------------

 - `Getting Started <#getting-started>`__
+- `Configuration <#configuration>`__
 - `Custom Serialization <#custom-serialization>`__
-- `Tracking related models <#related-models>`__
+- `Related models <#related-models>`__

 How does it Work?
 -----------------

-It allows models to be registered similar to ``ModelAdmin``.
-When the model is saved the diff is serialized and stored.
-It relies on django-dirtyfields to track the changes on models.
+Models are registered with the ``@diffs.register`` decorator and their changes are serialized and saved to redis on signals.
+The decorator installs django-dirtyfields to the model on registration to get the changed fields of the model instance.

 Changes can be accessed via the ``diffs`` manager on the registered model.
+The diffs manager returns a list of ``Diff`` objects that have properties of ``data``, ``created``, and ``timestamp``.

 Here's a quick example.